Orca: Social structure

-Orcas are notable for their complex societies.
+Orcas have complex societies.
 Only elephants and higher primates live in comparably complex social structures.
 Due to orcas' complex social bonds, many marine experts have concerns about how humane it is to keep them in captivity.

 Resident orcas in the eastern North Pacific live in particularly complex and stable social groups.
 Unlike any other known mammal social structure, resident whales live with their mothers for their entire lives.
 These family groups are based on matrilines consisting of the eldest female (matriarch) and her sons and daughters, and the descendants of her daughters, etc. The average size of a matriline is 5.5 animals.
 Because females can reach age 90, as many as four generations travel together.
 These matrilineal groups are highly stable.
 Individuals separate for only a few hours at a time, to mate or forage.
-With one exception, an orca named Luna, no permanent separation of an individual from a resident matriline has been recorded.
+The permanent separation of an individual from a resident matriline has only been recorded once, in the case of an orca named Luna.

 Closely related matrilines form loose aggregations called pods, usually consisting of one to four matrilines.
 Unlike matrilines, pods may separate for weeks or months at a time.
 DNA testing indicates resident males nearly always mate with females from other pods.
 Clans, the next level of resident social structure, are composed of pods with similar dialects, and common but older maternal heritage.
 Clan ranges overlap, mingling pods from different clans.
 The highest association layer is the community, which consists of pods that regularly associate with each other but share no maternal relations or dialects.

 Transient pods are smaller than resident pods, typically consisting of an adult female and one or two of her offspring.
 Males typically maintain stronger relationships with their mothers than other females.
 These bonds can extend well into adulthood.
 Unlike residents, extended or permanent separation of transient offspring from natal matrilines is common, with juveniles and adults of both sexes participating.
 Some males become "rovers" and do not form long-term associations, occasionally joining groups that contain reproductive females.
 As in resident clans, transient community members share an acoustic repertoire, although regional differences in vocalizations have been noted.

 As with residents and transients, the lifestyle of these whales appears to reflect their diet; fish-eating orcas off Norway have resident-like social structures, while mammal-eating orcas in Argentina and the Crozet Islands behave more like transients.

 Orcas of the same sex and age group may engage in physical contact and synchronous surfacing.
 These behaviours do not occur randomly among individuals in a pod, providing evidence of "friendships".